shipyardapp/Shipyard-Documentation/docs/blueprint-library/box/box-download-files.md

 ---
 id: box-download-files
-title: Box Template - Download Files to Shipyard
+title: Box Template - Download Files to Platform
 hide_title: true
-sidebar_label: Download Files to Shipyard
+sidebar_label: Download Files to Platform
-description: Information about Shipyard's low-code Box Download Files to Shipyard blueprint.
-Quickly export one or more files from your company's Box account into Shipyard.
+description: Information about Platform's low-code Box Download Files to Platform blueprint.
+Quickly export one or more files from your company's Box account into Platform.
 keywords:
     - box
     - blueprint
     - template
 ---

-# Box - Download Files to Shipyard
+# Box - Download Files to Platform

 ## Overview
 Quickly export one or more files from your company's Box account.
 Once the files have downloaded, transfer them to another service or run another Vessel against the data.